OpenLMLab/LOMO/README.md

 This is the implementation for [Full Parameter Fine-Tuning for Large Language Models with Limited Resources](https://arxiv.org/pdf/2306.09782.pdf) and [AdaLomo: Low-memory Optimization with Adaptive Learning Rate](https://arxiv.org/pdf/2310.10195.pdf).

+# News
+- LOMO and AdaLomo were integrated in [`transformers`](https://huggingface.co/docs/transformers/main/en/trainer#lomo-optimizer) and [`accelerate`](https://huggingface.co/docs/accelerate/main/en/package_reference/accelerator#accelerate.Accelerator.lomo_backward).
+- PyPI package `lomo-optim` was released.
-LOMO and AdaLomo are integrated in [CoLLiE](https://github.com/OpenMOSS/collie) library, which supports Collaborative Training of Large Language Models in an Efficient Way.
+- LOMO and AdaLomo were integrated in [`CoLLiE`](https://github.com/OpenMOSS/collie) library, which supports Collaborative Training of Large Language Models in an Efficient Way.

+# Usage
-You can also install `lomo-optim` from PyPI using pip.
+You can install `lomo-optim` from PyPI using pip.

 ```bash
 pip install lomo-optim